 But the hard part is choosing the best homeowners policy that fits your needs.
-There are many insurers in Rhode Island, and you need to somehow narrow down your choices by looking at what each insurer has to offer.
+There are many insurers in Rhode Island, and you need to narrow down your choices by looking at what each insurer offers.

-For example, if you want your personal property to be paid in full without depreciation, you may want to look at insurers that have this kind of policy.
+For example, if you want your personal property to be paid in full without depreciation, you may want to look at insurers with this kind of policy.